 Pretoria is an attractive city, full of parks, grand old colonial buildings and statues of Boer heroes – all of which create a sense of shared history and pride for the white and especially Afrikaner (descendants of Dutch and Huguenot settlers) population of the country.
 The black majority (90% of the country) cannot identify with these symbols.
 And apart from the giant statue of Mandela at the Union Buildings, there is little to create that sense of shared history and pride for the majority of the population.

-In other African countries too, the government (often heir to the anti-colonial liberation movement) sits in beautiful ex-colonial government buildings usually designed in “imperial” neoclassical style.
+In other African countries too, the government (often heir to the anti-colonial liberation movement) sits in beautiful ex-colonial government buildings designed in imperial neoclassical style.
 But the national museums which could do much to convey a sense of national pride are crumbling old buildings with infantile exhibits.

 The Cullinan mine, outside of Pretoria, produces a quarter of all the exceptional diamonds (400ct and above) in the world.
 It is a model of social responsibility, investing in safety, in its employees and in the communities around it.
 Yet, a few years before, it operated (and indirectly supported) the apartheid regime.
-In neighboring Zimbabwe, like in many African countries, the newly discovered mineral wealth has allowed the kleptocratic dictatorship of president Mugabe (and many others) to remain in power well beyond its due date.
+In neighboring Zimbabwe, like in many African countries, mineral wealth has allowed the kleptocratic dictatorship of president Mugabe to remain in power well beyond its due date.

 With Africa’s natural resources now generating more wealth than ever and infrastructure (roads, mobile networks, banking) rapidly expanding this is a unique moment in time for the continent to break out of its poverty trap and create a large, affluent middle class.